-Garmin has long been at the cutting edge of the cycling computer market, and recently it has affirmed that position with a new selection of updates and products that boast greater connectivity, more powerful GPS, longer battery life.
-The list goes on.
+Garmin has long been at the cutting edge of the cycling computer market, with products that boast connectivity, incident detection, powerful GPS and longest battery life to date.

 The hardest part for the consumer is knowing which model is right for them.
 So whether you’re looking for a computer to suit your next two-day adventure or one to measure you power output or VO2 Max levels, this page should help you find the right option.

 To help you select the best Garmin Edge for you, we have set out below an exhaustive list and description for each Edge product.
 In general, the list starts with the smallest and goes to the largest.

 With each product is a ‘Buy Now’ or ‘Best Deal’ link.
 If you click on this then we may receive a small amount of money from the retailer when you purchase the item.
 This doesn’t affect the amount you pay.

 Note: if you are struggling with some of Garmin’s features please see the Jargon Buster at the end of this article.

 Garmin Edge 20 and 25

 In short: For the rider that wants to track performance, but is not hung up on data and likes a minimalist look